flushthemoney/GoRBAC/README.md

 ## About

 GoRBAC is a CLI tool designed to help you audit and analyze Kubernetes RBAC (Role-Based Access Control) resources.

-You can currently use GoRBAC to fetch RBAC resources from a cluster and save them to a JSON file for further analysis.
+You can use GoRBAC to:

+- Fetch RBAC resources from a cluster and save them to a JSON file for further analysis.
+- Audit RBAC resources for risky configurations using built-in rules (see `ruleaudit` command).

 ## Getting Started